 An encyclopedic reference for everything you could want to know about Maria Valtorta and her writings:

 A member of the Readers’ Group (Stephen Austin) has written a popular and widely distributed e-book entitled A Summa and Encyclopedia to Maria Valtorta’s Extraordinary Work (PDF, 11 MB, Last Updated: February 5, 2017).
 This e-book covers almost anything a reader could want to know about Maria Valtorta's The Poem of the Man-God / The Gospel as Revealed to Me, including its importance, its history, its ecclesiastical status, how it compares to other revelations, the proofs of its divine origin, its critics and defences, and the supplementary resources available for use with it.Zenit, a popular international news agency, discusses this e-book in a news article about the First International Italian Valtorta Conference, where Stephen spoke.
 More details on this are further below.
 You can view his talk at the First International Italian Valtorta Conference that took place in Pisa, Italy, in October 2016 by clicking the video below, where he describes the contents and benefits of this free e-book:

 at the First International Italian Valtorta Conference in Pisa, Italy, on October 22, 2016

 Stephen's talk and e-book is mentioned in this Zenit article.
-English translations of this article will be available in the near future.
-An English translation of an excerpt from this article is below:
+An excerpt from this article is below: